Can our democracy work?

 - Impersonal Thought (capital ‘T’) is a name for the mysterious formless energy enabling us to think (small ‘t’) and feel and act as human beings.

-- Our brain is the organ that accommodates and organises the progression ‘Thought – thinking – feelings – actions’, a process which makes us the complex, creative, kind and sometimes cruel, asinine creatures we are.
+- Our brain is the amazing organ that accommodates and organises the progression of ‘Thought – thinking – feelings – actions’, a process that makes us the complex, creative, kind and foolish, cruel creatures we can be.

 - This ‘Thought – thinking – feeling – actions’ process is all-consuming for us – it’s the reality in which we live.

-- This cause-and-effect process – Thought and thinking etc. – determines all human-related outcomes: the so-called good, bad, and indifferent.
+- This cause-and-effect process – Thought and thinking, etc. – determines all human-related outcomes: good, bad, and indifferent.

-- In each moment, what we are thinking is our reality – the only reality we can know until we see another reality, then another, then another, on and on, unceasing until we die.
+- In each moment, we think our reality into existence – the only reality we can know until we see another reality, then another, then another, unceasing until we die.

 - We are immersed in and, to varying degrees, lost in the thicket of our thinking – specifically, our accumulation of conditioned beliefs, opinions, judgements and knowledge.